A 70th Birthday Letter

 Yes, Billy has already been in the newer entertainment room, commanding the Captain's Chair.

 For those who were not able to be here those two days in Western North Carolina, below are some photos from that surprise occasion.
-My thanks to John, Lacey, and Mark for taking the time to visit us in the beautiful mountains we retired to eight years ago.
+My thanks to John and Mark for taking the time to visit us in the beautiful mountains we retired to eight years ago.
 Can you believe how time flies?

 I had been working on a Web module for the last three months and had been going to bed a few hours before sunrise.
 On the morning of my birthday, I was still working on the project and found myself going to sleep at 4 a.m.
 Then in early afternoon the doorbell rang, and Connie rushed into the bedroom to wake me.
 It was close to 1 p.m.
 Hurry, Alan is here with his friend, she said, rushing me out of bed.